jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 If you visualize having an easy time on an upcoming math exam, you’ll see the solutions more easily.
 If you visualize having a best-selling book, it’ll be easier to focus when you sit down to write the 2,000 words per day necessary to achieve that goal.

 A bonus to training the reticular activating system is that it might make you some extra money.
-Read about[&nbsp;the famous quarter experiment](https://ultraculture.org/blog/2014/11/10/robert-anton-wilson-reality-hacks/){: target="_blank" rel="noopener noreferrer"}&nbsp;and the effects of training your mind with visualization to focus on opportunities.
+Read about[the famous quarter experiment](https://ultraculture.org/blog/2014/11/10/robert-anton-wilson-reality-hacks/){: target="_blank" rel="noopener noreferrer"} and the effects of training your mind with visualization to focus on opportunities.

 ## **6\.
 Use Nootropics a.k.a.
 "Smart drugs"**